Dive team finds vehicle belonging to California mother who went missing with her baby

 The San Joaquin County Sheriff’s Office and California Highway Patrol are investigating how the vehicle ended up in the water, police said in a statement.

+Investigators do not suspect foul play at this time, Fresno police spokesperson Lt.
+Larry Bowlan said Monday.

-“We have sent two Fresno PD – Detectives to the scene at Highway 120 and Victory Road to continue our investigation and work with the sheriff’s department regarding details of the recovery,” the statement contined.
+“We have sent two Fresno PD – Detectives to the scene at Highway 120 and Victory Road to continue our investigation and work with the sheriff’s department regarding details of the recovery,” the police statement said.

 “We continue to provide support to Whisper and Sandra’s family through our detectives and will also provide additional support to the family through our Fresno Police and Fire Chaplaincy.”